Aaronmedhavi/Pong2D-GameProg/README.md

 ## About
 Pong Star is a 2D space-themed take of the classic Pong game.
 In this game, players control ships to hit a ball back and forth in a space environment filled with planets and stars.
-As the programmer, I coded the main ball, player, and scoring mechanic.
-I also implement a photon multiplayer into the game that allows player to play multiplayer from different devices.

 ## Features
 - Single-player mode against an AI opponent